cesarsotovalero/cesarsotovalero.github.io/_posts/2018/2018-09-14-unneccessary-code.md

 subtitle: Clarifying the concept
 tags: debloating
 keywords: software bloat, code, unused code
-description: Unnecessary code is such that can be deleted from the codebase without affecting the expected functionality of the software project.
+description: |
+  Unnecessary code bloats software, consuming resources without contributing to functionality.
+In this post, I explore the complexities of identifying and removing unnecessary code, clarifying key distinctions between dead, unused, and bloated code.
+Learn how static and dynamic analysis, coupled with modern techniques like machine learning, are reshaping the process of debloating software for a leaner, more efficient software development experience.
 image: ../img/posts/2018/codecode_cover.png
 share-img: ../img/posts/2018/codecode_cover
 show-avatar: false